Appearance

 - Article 31 sets out the designation criteria — based on systemic impact on financial-stability and operations, the criticality of the financial entities relying on the provider, and the degree of substitutability of the provider's services.

-- Articles 35–44 set out the Lead Overseer's powers, the oversight tasks (including conducting general investigations and inspections), and the framework for cooperation with competent authorities and with critical TPPs themselves.
+- Articles 33 and 35–44 set out the Lead Overseer's tasks and powers (including general investigations and inspections, recommendations, and periodic penalty payments under Article 35(6)–(11)), and the framework for cooperation with competent authorities and with critical TPPs themselves.

 In Modulos: financial-entity-side execution is covered by the Articles 28–30 requirements (ORF-384 to ORF-387; MRF-307 to MRF-310).
 Designation-side and Lead-Overseer-side activities sit with ESAs and the designated critical TPPs themselves — not with financial entities.